-One important note is that the Ping Identity Directory Proxy Server was designed to interface with a Net-SNMP (version 5.3.2.2 or later) master agent implementation with AgentX over TCP.
-Many operating systems provide their own Net-SNMP module, such as the System Management Agent (SMA) on Solaris or OpenSolaris.
+One important note is that the PingDirectoryProxy Server was designed to interface with a Net-SNMP (version 5.3.2.2 or later) master agent implementation with AgentX over TCP.
+Many operating systems provide their own Net-SNMP module.
 However, SMA disables some features present in the Net-SNMP package and only enables AgentX over UNIX Domain Sockets, which cannot be supported by Java.
 If your operating system has a native Net-SNMP master agent that only enables UNIX Domain Sockets, you must download and install a separate Net-SNMP binary from its web site.